 Any taxes withheld on payments made to non-US payees must be reported to the IRS on Form 1042, Annual Withholding Tax Return for US Source Income of Foreign Persons.
 Form 1042 must be filed with the IRS on or before March 15 following the calendar year in which the income subject to reporting was paid, unless an extension of time to file is obtained.
 Form 1042 must be filed if a Form 1042-S is required to be filed (see below), even if there is no withholding on the payment (e.g., because of an applicable tax treaty).

 A withholding agent must file with the IRS and furnish to each foreign payee Form 1042-S, Foreign Person’s US Source Income Subject to Withholding.
 Form 1042-S is the information return used by withholding agents to report US-source payments paid to specific non-US payees.
 Form 1042-S must be filed with the IRS and furnished to the non-US payee on or before March 15 following the calendar year in which the income subject to reporting was paid, unless an extension is obtained.
 Form 1042-S is required whether or not withholding applied to the payments.
-Form 1042-T is used to transmit Forms 1042-S to the IRS.
+Form 1042-T is used to transmit Forms 1042-S to the IRS when forms are filed on paper.
 Financial institutions must file Forms 1042-S electronically (even if less than 250 forms), as must any withholding agent that files 250 or more forms for a calendar year.
 While special rules apply to partnerships, in general partnerships with more than 100 partners must file Forms 1042-S electronically.
 Electronic filing is done by use of the Filing Information Returns Electronically (FIRE) system.

 A US entity engaged in a trade or business that during the calendar year makes payments to a US non-exempt payee totaling $600 or more must report the amount of the payments on Form 1099-MISC, Miscellaneous Income.
 Payments subject to Form 1099-MISC reporting include compensation for services (other than wages paid to employees), rents, royalties (reporting required for amounts beginning at $10), commissions, gains, and certain types of interest.
 US payers are responsible for reporting the payment whether made by cash, check, or wire transfer.
 Amounts paid by payment card (including debt, credit, and procurement) or through third-party payment networks (i.e., internet payment service providers) are not subject to Form 1099-MISC reporting by the payor.